 - Pillowcases catch everything – hair, moisturiser, sweat, saliva, dead skin cells, dandruff.
 Ewwww!
 Wash weekly or risk chronic zits and skin infections.

 - The pillows themselves need to be washed at least once a year.
 Check how clean yours is by layering it over your arm.
 If it lies straight and crisp, it’s clean.
 If it dips, it’s dirty.

 - Install dimmers and make sure that no source of light is more than 40 watts during the time you’re winding down.

 - For nighttime readers, book lights are essential.
 You don’t want a bright light from a lamp on your head as it will prevent you from falling asleep.
-Or get an eBook reader, like the Kindle Paperwhite (I literally can’t live without mine!), which is easy on the eyes and gives out just the right amount of glow for reading comfortably.
+Or get an eBook reader, like a Kindle (I literally can’t live without mine!), which is easy on the eyes and gives out just the right amount of glow for reading comfortably.

 - Similarly, if you switch on the light to find the toilet, you’ve just told your brain it’s morning!
 Install a couple of night lights instead.

 - Bedrooms should be painted in calm hues, so you can walk into them and relax.
-Some good options: pastels such as lavender, beige or off-white, or muted flesh tones like cream, taupe and rose.
+Some good options: Pastels such as lavender, beige or off-white, or muted flesh tones like cream, taupe, and rose.

 - Whatever hue you choose, make it non-toxic.
 Many paints contain volatile organic compounds (VOCs), which may continue to release hazardous fumes for years.

 - Televisions, WiFi connections, electrical wiring and cellphones emit electromagnetic fields that may contribute to frequent waking, aches and muscle spasms.
 To reduce your load, remove electric cords and devices from the bedroom – or at least from within 8-10 feet of the bed – and disconnect the WiFi.